agnes-celle/agnes-celle.github.io/_publications/2009-The intersubjective function of modal adverbs: a contrastive English-French study of adverbials in journalistic discourse.md

 citation: 'Celle (2009). &quot;The intersubjective function of modal adverbs: a contrastive English-French study of adverbials in journalistic discourse” <i>Languages in Contrast</i>'
 category: 'Journal articles'
 ---
-9:1, 23-36

-Recommended citation: Celle (2009).
+Celle (2009).
 "The intersubjective function of modal adverbs: a contrastive English-French study of adverbials in journalistic discourse” <i>Languages in Contrast</i>